richardtape/content-visibility/readme.txt

 1. Showing the content visibility controls in the content editor sidebar

 == Changelog ==

+= 0.1.8 =
+* Fixed a bug where setting no special pages may ignore other rules.
+Not cool.

 = 0.1.7 =
 * Added content visibility to the block-editor based widgets screen currently only available with the Gutenberg plugin.
 Enables you to select which posts, pages, or special types of content (such as the 404 error, a search results page, a date archive etc.) where each widget will be shown or hidden.